bhatti/PlexSpaces/README.md

 ## Acknowledgments

-PlexSpaces is the evolution of **JavaNow**, a comprehensive parallel computing framework developed for post-graduate research in the late 1990s.
-JavaNow pioneered many concepts that are now central to PlexSpaces, including Linda-style tuple spaces (EntitySpaces), mobile agents, dynamic capabilities (facets), and distributed coordination patterns.
+PlexSpaces is the evolution of **JavaNow** (based on Actors/Linda memory model and MPI), a comprehensive parallel computing framework developed for my post-graduate research in the late 1990s.

-PlexSpaces builds upon JavaNow's foundation and incorporates patterns from:
+PlexSpaces incorporates patterns from:

-- **JavaNow** (Original Inspiration): Linda-style tuple spaces (EntitySpaces), mobile agents, dynamic capabilities (facets), distributed coordination, non-blocking tuple operations
 - **Erlang/OTP**: Supervision trees and fault tolerance
 - **Akka**: Actor model and message passing
 - **Microsoft Orleans**: Virtual actors and activation patterns